-The NRD contains over 14 million inpatient discharge records and over 100 clinical and nonclinical data elements.
+The NRD contains about 15 million inpatient discharge records and over 100 clinical and nonclinical data elements.
 A multitude of research studies can be conducted with the data, but there are some limitations.

-- Limitations on Studying Pediatric Readmissions: The NRD includes patients who were younger than 1 year from only 9 of the 21 SID in 2013.
+- Limitations on Studying Pediatric Readmissions: The NRD excludes all patients who were younger than 1 year from more than half of the SID in 2010-2013 NRD and 10 of the 22 SID in 2014 NRD.
 The weights for pediatric discharges were often higher than adult discharges.
-The range of discharge weights by age and sex are provided in Appendix A, Table 5. - Limitations from Using One Year of Discharge Data: The NRD are annual files containing inpatient records for patients discharged in a calendar year.
+The range of discharge weights by age and sex are provided for each data year in Appendix A, Table 5. - Limitations from Using One Year of Discharge Data: The NRD is an annual file containing inpatient records for patients discharged in a calendar year.
 The files included patients admitted in the prior year and discharged in the current year, while excluding patients admitted to a hospital in the current year but discharged in the next year.
 Therefore, 30- or 60-day readmissions for patients admitted in the latter part of the year may not be captured if the subsequent admission crossed into the next year.
-In addition, one year of discharge data is probably an insufficient length of time for examining readmissions that are more than 90 days apart. - Limitations from Using State-Specific Identifiers: Patients who were hospitalized in one State and readmitted or transferred to a hospital in another State cannot be tracked in the NRD, because each of the SID uses different coding for their patient linkage numbers.
+In addition, one year of discharge data is probably an insufficient length of time for examining readmissions that are more than 90 days apart. - Limitations about Using More than One Year of the NRD: The 2010-2014 NRD cannot be combined across data years to create a multi-year database.
+The patient linkage numbers (NRD\VisitLink) do not track the same person across years.
+The hospital identifiers in HOSP\NRD do not track the same hospital across years.
+Each year of the NRD must be considered as a separate sample. - Limitations from Using State-Specific Identifiers: Patients who were hospitalized in one State and readmitted or transferred to a hospital in another State cannot be tracked in the NRD, because each of the SID uses different coding for their patient linkage numbers.
 The NRD includes nonresident patients because we want to retain discharges at border hospitals that provided care for patients in their community, even though that community happened to cross State borders.
 To understand the impact on readmission rates caused by using State-specific patient linkage numbers, we performed a sensitivity analysis using the 2011 Medicare Standard Analytic File (SAF) that allowed admissions for patients covered by Medicare fee-for-service (FFS) plans to be tracked across all States.